MoatLab/LeapIO/README.md

 ### Prerequiste

+- A Server with the following components
+  - >16 GB DRAM
+  - >8 CPU cores
-- Server: A server with >16GB DRAM, >8cores, an NVMe SSD
+  - an NVMe SSD
-- Broadcom StingRay SVK Board or a specialized VM plus a RDMA NIC (more details below)
+  - Broadcom StingRay SVK Board or a RDMA NIC (more details below)

 ### Build LeapIO Components (Host kernel, driver, runtime and FEMU)